fastify/fastify/docs/Reference/Hooks.md

 <a id="on-close"></a>

-Triggered when `fastify.close()` is invoked to stop the server, after all in-flight HTTP requests has been completed.
+Triggered when `fastify.close()` is invoked to stop the server, after all in-flight HTTP requests have been completed.
 It is useful when [plugins](./Plugins.md) need a "shutdown" event, for example, to close an open connection to a database.